Home

 ν Aurigae (nu Aurigae)

-ν Aurigae is a double giant star in the constellation of Auriga.
+ν Aurigae is a double giant star of spectral class G9 in the constellation of Auriga.

 ν Aurigae visual magnitude is 3.97.
-Because of its moderate brightness, ν Aurigae should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, ν Aurigae is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 3.97